cherrypush/cherrypush.com/README.md

 - Fixing N+1 queries on metrics#index: https://youtu.be/isqa9r0SpsA
 - Fixing N+1 queries on dashboards#index: https://youtu.be/vcGpfbLuliA

+And here's a list of tasks that are great for first-time contributors:

+- remove the github_handle column from the users table, which should not be used anymore
+- remove the "watch" feature from metrics as this is not generally used
+- address TODO comments in the codebase

 ## Any further question or suggestion?

 - report a bug via [GitHub Issues](https://github.com/cherrypush/cherrypush.com/issues)